-How a fenced-up brewery and an old school corner pub were ‘unbuilt’ as the centrepiece of a Sydney hospitality precinct.
+How a fenced-up brewery and an old school corner pub were ‘unbuilt’ as the centrepiece of a Chippendale’s hospitality precinct.

 Walking down an immaculate paved laneway with quaint terrace facades and street-level restaurants bursting with vitality, it’s hard to imagine Kensington Street, Chippendale had ever been anything other than a mecca of hospitality.
 It couldn’t be further from the truth.
 For most of its 250+ year history, the area was one of Sydney’s most lurid neighbourhoods.